Fengtai–Shacheng railway: Line description

 The Fengsha railway runs up the Yongding River Valley from Fengtai District in southwest Beijing through the Taihang Mountains and across the Guanting Reservoir to Shacheng, on the Beijing–Baotou railway.
 The line crosses the Yongding River eight times through rugged terrain and has 67 tunnels and 81 bridges in all.
 The shortest tunnel, No. 056, just 19.8 m in length, is the shortest standard gauge rail tunnel in China.

-The famous late Qing Dynasty railway engineer Jeme Tien Yow considered routing the Beijing–Zhangjiakou railway through the Yongding River Valley, but abandoned the approach due to high construction costs.
+The famous late Qing Dynasty railway engineer Zhan Tianyou considered routing the Beijing–Zhangjiakou railway through the Yongding River Valley, but abandoned the approach due to high construction costs.
 The line was built in 1952 as an alternative route to Beijing–Baotou railway for the shipment of coal from Shanxi.
-The Fengsha railway avoids the steep incline at Nankou near Badaling on the Jingbao Line.
+The Fengtai–Shacheng railway avoids the steep incline at Nankou on the Beijing–Baotou railway.
 A marble stele by the entrance to Tunnel No. 1 near Liuliqu Village commemorates the 108 soldiers who died building the initial line.